RostakaGmfun/elix/README.md

 ## Current limitations

-The project is under early development and currently has more limitations than features:
+The project is under early development and currently has some limitations:

 * Supports JSON only.
 * ~~No serialization support at the moment~~.